olizilla/meteor-the-medium-is-the-message/README.md

 Mongo & minimongo.
 Making mongo available on the client and transparently syncing it with the server.
 From this one trick you get:

 - Uniform data access code.
-Both client & server uses the same api, so less to learn.
+The same API on client & server means less to learn.
 - Data over the wire.
 Keep your app repsonsive by pushing data diffs instead of waiting for page reloads.

 And like levelling up in Civilisation, once you have those technologies you get: